GhostKellz/grove/docs/integration/ghostlang.md

 # Ghostlang Integration

-Grove bundles the production Ghostlang Tree-sitter grammar so editors can light up Grim plugin scripts out of the box.
+Grove bundles the production Ghostlang Tree-sitter grammar with **full hybrid Lua/brace syntax support** so editors can light up Grim plugin scripts out of the box.
 This note captures the essentials for downstream consumers.

+**Status**: ✅ Fully synchronized with Ghostlang Phase A/B/C runtime (Oct 2025)

 ## Language Handle